naninovel/docs/docs/guide/novel-scripts.md

 >red #ff0000,bold
 ```

-You can then use the short names proceeded by `$` literal to reference the defined expressions:
+You can then use the short names preceded by `$` literal to reference the defined expressions:

 ```
 @char $f.Happy